jotyGill/openpyn-nordvpn/README.md

-  --tor                 Only look for servers with "Tor Over VPN" support --double              Only look for servers with "Double VPN" support --anti-ddos           Only look for servers with "Anti DDos" support --test                Simulation only, do not actually connect to the vpn
+  --tor                 Only look for servers with "Tor Over VPN" support --double              Only look for servers with "Double VPN" support --anti-ddos           Only look for servers with "Anti DDos" support --netflix             Only look for servers that are optimised for "Netflix" --test                Simulation only, do not actually connect to the vpn
                         server